nxus/web/README.md

 -   `templatePrefix` - defaults to parent containing directory (module) + `prefix`, e.g. `mymodule-todo-item-`
 -   `routePrefix` - defaults to '/'+`prefix`
 -   `pageTemplate` - the layout to use to render the page
--   `populate` - relationships to populate on find
+-   `populate` - relationships to populate on find.
+Accepts a string, array, or array of [rel, options] arrays.
 -   `displayName` - defaults to class name
 -   `instanceTitleField` - defaults to first attribute
 -   `paginationOptions` - object with `sortField`, `sortDirection`, and `itemsPerPage` keys.
 -   `ignoreFields` - blacklist of fields to ignore in display
--   `displayFields` - whitelist of fields to display
+-   `displayFields` - whitelist of fields to display, show in this order if supplied
 -   `listFields` - subset of fields to show on list view
 -   `idField` - field to use for id in routes